stanfordfuturebay/osrm-local/README.md

 ## MacOS

-For help with the Mac version, reach out to Max, who is continuing to streamline the process.
+The Mac method has caused more issues than the PC method for students.
+Reach out to the teaching team for assistance.

 You'll need to start by installing homebrew.
 You can do that by running the command below.
 ```